 Whatever it is that we morally value - unless (contra Section 6) it is natural humanity itself - it would be rare stuff indeed if no hypothetical AI could possess more of it than a natural human.
-This leaves us with some troubling puzzles for how to distribute moral concern.

 10. Cute AI and the ASIMO Problem.